eli1982/intellij-perl-plugin/README.md

 -added file changes listeners - autocompletion will handle cases where user create/deletes/renames/undo delete files (not source code changes)

+-go to class CTRL+N goes to searches files

 There's a lot to do (here's some of the things)
 -----------------------------------------------